Pointwise Assouad dimension for measures: Measures with place dependent probabilities

 for $\mu$-almost every $x\in F$ \end{cor}

 \begin{huom} By \cite[Theorem 2.4]{FH}, the Assouad dimension of a self-similar measure $\mu$ under the SSC is given by the formula

 see Section \ref{sec:ssm} for definitions.
 Our Theorem \ref{thm:pw_ssc_formula} can be viewed as a generalization of this result.
 Indeed, an IFS consisting of similarities $\varphi_i$ with similarity ratios $r_i$ is a self-conformal IFS, with $|\varphi'_i(x)|=r_i$, for all $x\in F$.
-Moreover, when each $p_i(x)\equiv p_i$, the assumptions of Theorem \ref{thm:pw_ssc_formula} are satisfied and a brief calculation gives us
+Moreover, when each $p_i(x)\equiv p_i$, the assumptions of Theorem \ref{thm:pw_ssc_formula}, and we have

 This together with Corollary \ref{cor:invmeas-pw} gives the following slightly stronger version of \cite[Theorem 2.4]{FH}: If $\mu$ is a self-similar measure satisfying the SSC, then

 for $\mu$-almost every $x\in F$. \end{huom}